Will Smith Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.
+- The Braves pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.82 team ERA ranks third across all MLB pitching staffs.
+- The Braves have the third-ranked team ERA across all league pitching staffs (3.80).

-- Braves pitchers combine to allow 141 home runs (1.1 per game), the second-fewest in baseball.
+- The Braves give up the second-fewest home runs in baseball (141 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.